Remote keyless system: Function

-The system signals that it has either locked or unlocked the car usually through some fairly discreet combination of flashing vehicle lamps, a distinctive sound other than the horn, or some usage of the horn itself.
-A typical setup on cars is to have the horn or other sound chirp twice to signify that the car has been unlocked, and chirp once to indicate the car has been locked.
-For example, Toyota, Scion, and Lexus use a chirp system to signify the car being locked/unlocked.
-While two beeps means that driver's door is unlocked, four beeps means all doors are unlocked.
-One long beep is for the trunk or power tailgate.
-One short beep signifies that the car is locked and alarm is set.
+The system signals locked or unlocked status through discreet signaling—by the lights, horn, or both.
+A vehicle might use a chirp system: two beeps on driver door unlocking, four beeps on unlocking of all doors, a long beep for the trunk or power tailgate or a short beep on locking and arming of the alarm.

 The functions of a remote keyless entry system are contained on a key fob or built into the ignition key handle itself.
 Buttons are dedicated to locking or unlocking the doors and opening the trunk or tailgate.
 On some minivans, the power sliding doors can be opened/closed remotely.
 Some cars will also close any open windows and roof when remotely locking the car.
 Some remote keyless fobs also feature a red panic button which activates the car alarm as a standard feature.
 Further adding to the convenience, some cars' engines with remote keyless ignition systems can be started by the push of a button on the key fob (useful in cold weather), and convertible tops can be raised and lowered from outside the vehicle while it's parked.

 On cars where the trunk release is electronically operated, it can be triggered to open by a button on the remote.
 Conventionally, the trunk springs open with the help of hydraulic struts or torsion springs, and thereafter must be lowered manually.
 Premium models, such as SUVs and estates with tailgates, may have a motorized assist that can both open and close the tailgate for easy access and remote operation.

 For offices, or residences, the system can also be coupled with the security system, garage door opener or remotely activated lighting devices.